-- Sobriety– I understand a glass of wine or two seems like the protocol when you’re feeling down, but it’s a quick fix that usually worsens depressive symptoms in the long term.
+- Sobriety– I understand a glass of wine or two can seem like a good idea when you’re feeling down, but it’s a quick fix that usually worsens depressive symptoms in the long term.
 There’s no reason you can’t enjoy alcohol in moderation, but booze is definitely NOT a cure for feeling blue, and will make you feel worse in the long run.
 Enjoy your booze, but don’t fool yourself into thinking it will help with the blues.

 - Sun bathe– If it’s sunny outside, RUN OUTSIDE LIKE YOUR LIFE DEPENDS ON IT AND SOAK IT UP.
 Bundle up and go for a walk.
 Sit in sun spots in your house.
 Go for a drive.
 Be like a cat and sprawl out on the carpet in a sun patch.
 We need sun.
 Bask in it.